K1S0/Casper-The-Friendly-Hackathon-/README.md

 4- Learn to transfer tokens to an account on the Casper Testnet.
 Check out this documentation.

-We will transfer 10 CSPR from account 1 to account 2 via the Casper blockchain testnet.
+We will transfer 10 CSPR from account 1 to account 2 via the Casper blockchain Testnet.
 Both accounts have been previously provisioned with CSPR thanks to the faucet tool of the cspr.live website.
 Account 1 (01117.....41d0c), Account 2 (01215.....b61e0).
 Deploy c3178fa3cc94713c79aae122b742997be26f166d0143a4179f829fb14e53f6fd